 Pumping at the extraction wells has modified the groundwater elevations.
 Elevations for HSUs 1 through 5 are shown in Figures 3.19 through 3.24.
 The shallowest unit (HSU 1) is unsaturated in the vicinity of the NIF site (Figure 3.19).
-Groundwater flow in the vicinity of HSUs 2 and 3 (Figures 3.20 to 3.22) is to the west-southwest.
+Groundwater flow in the vicinity of HSUs 2 and 3 (Figures 3.20 through 3.22) is to the west-southwest.
 HSU 2 well W-273 (Figure 3.25) is the first well downgradient from the NIF excavation.
 Groundwater samples collected from this well contain no volatile organic compounds or PCBs.
-The effects of the extraction well are much more obvious in HSU 4.
+The effects of groundwater extraction are much more obvious in HSU 4.
 Extraction of groundwater from this unit has produced a 4.6-m (15-ft) deep drawdown cone of depression centered on the extraction wells; flow in this unit is radially convergent on the extraction wells (Figure 3.23).
-The extraction wells have had little influence on HSU 5, as seen in Figure 3.24.
+One extraction well west of the NIF site provides groundwater capture for HSU 5, as seen in Figure 3.24.
 Flow in the vicinity of the NIF in this groundwater unit is to the west-northwest.
 As indicated in Table 3.2, there has been a substantial decrease in groundwater contamination for some substances compared with historic maximums because of the active remediation activities being conducted at the site.